XIAZY/DriveIt/README.md

 ## Overview
 This project is still under development.
 However, you can still run it with ```Python 3``` and it will work fine.
 More features will be added later.
 ## Usage
+__If you just want to use it _clean__ and don't want to install all these dependencies, go to [Releases](https://github.com/XIAZY/DriveIt/releases) for executable realeases.__ However, I sincerely hope you can check out the source code and send me a pull request.

 Simply run it with ```Python 3```.
 You may need to install some dependencies from PyPi.
 Make sure to install a JavaScript runtime before you start (like ``Node.js``).

 ```